-Over 60 breweries have been invited to submit the IPA of which they are most proud.
+Over 50 breweries have been invited to submit the IPA of which they are most proud.
 Submitted IPAs will all be available to drink during the festival.
+And unlike most festivals, LA IPA fest is about really enjoying your beer with friends, not about lining up for a thimble of beer.
 If you’re a Hop Head like us, let’s celebrate our hops craving and the beers and brewers that satisfy them.

 The hoppiest weekend of the year is coming...
-The 7th Annual Los Angeles IPA Festival at Mohawk Bend!
+The 9th Annual Los Angeles IPA Festival will be at Brennan's this year!

-In keeping with Mohawk Bend’s commitment to California and craft, we’ll be tapping 60 IPAs – all brewed by different local breweries in our Golden State!
+In keeping with IPAFest's commitment to California and craft, we’ll be tapping IPAs all brewed by different local breweries in our Golden State!